All Episodes

 And they hate that.

-Uh a couple stories here for about uh about Oregon and a couple animal stories here for you, too, folks.
+A couple stories here about Oregon and a couple animal stories here for you, too, folks.

-Uh newly installed Chief Justice John Roberts today sharply questioned a lawyer arguing for preservation of Oregon's physician assisted suicide law, noting the federal government's tough regulation of addictive drugs.
+Newly installed Chief Justice John Roberts today sharply questioned a lawyer arguing for preservation of Oregon's physician-assisted suicide law, noting the federal government's tough regulation of addictive drugs.

-The and we were talking about this earlier with a with an anesthesiologist or anesthetist.
+And we were talking about this earlier with an anesthesiologist or an anesthetist.

-You know, the the uh the the FDAF yeah, well, yeah, the FD no DEA is really, really on doctors' cases.
+Yeah, well, yeah, no, DEA is really, really on doctors' cases.

 The government's telling doctors what they can and can't prescribe now when it comes to pain medicine, even for terminally ill people.